Canon T5i vs XC10

 One difference between the cameras concerns the presence of an on-board flash.
 The T5i has one, while the XC10 does not.
 While the built-in flash of the T5i is not very powerful, it can at times be useful as a fill-in light.The T5i has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the XC10 does not have a selfie-screen.

 The Canon XC10 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The T5i writes its imaging data to SDXC cards, while the XC10 uses CFast or SDXC cards.
 The XC10 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the T5i only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5i and Canon XC10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the XC10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5i does not offer wifi capability.
+In contrast, the T5i does not provide wifi capability.